-Minjon Tholen is a diversity & inclusion strategist with almost ten years of experience in advising leaders at a wide variety of organizations, designing and facilitating numerous workshops, and leading various projects, programs and other initiatives.
+Minjon Tholen is a diversity and inclusion strategist with almost ten years of experience in advising leaders, designing and facilitating numerous workshops, and leading various projects and programs.

-Minjon’s internal responsibilities include consultant learning & development, pro-bono and community-based work, measurable transformation, and global expansion.
-She has been a speaker at conferences such as the United Nations Women’s Empowerment Principles Annual Event, SHRM Diversity, Linkage Diversity Institute, and European Network Against Racism Summit.
+Minjon’s internal responsibilities include consultant learning and development, pro-bono and community-based work, measurable transformation, and global expansion.
+She has spoken at conferences including the United Nations Women’s Empowerment Principles Annual Event, SHRM Diversity, Linkage Diversity Institute, and the European Network Against Racism Summit.